Frequently Asked Questions

 Open All : Close All

-- Why do I have to renew my registration?
+- Why do I have to renew my certificate of practice?

-Proper registration to practise as an RN or RN(NP) is a legal requirement in Manitoba.
-If you do not renew your registration for 2017 and continue to practise in 2017, you may be subject to unauthorized practice penalties.
+A valid certificate of practice is a legal requirement to practise as an RN or RN(NP) in Manitoba.
+If you do not renew your certificate of practice for 2019 and continue to practise in 2019, you may be subject to unauthorized practice penalties.

 - an online renewal application

-- completion of your annual continuing competence program (CCP) requirements, including any outstanding jurisprudence learning modules
+- completion of your annual continuing competency program (CCP) requirements, including any outstanding jurisprudence learning modules

 - CCP review materials, if applicable